fabricpath design

 Routers and Switches

-In this case, we need a Layer 3 router and the process of IP routing with an IP forwarding algorithm.
-So, if you want to know which protocol routers use to forward messages?
+In this case, we need a Layer 3 router and an IP routing process with an IP forwarding algorithm.
+So, do you want to know which protocol routers forward messages?
 The Layer 3 router uses the information in the IP header to determine whether and where to forward each received packet and which network interface to send the packet to.

 Examples: Forwarding Routing Protocols